Why Most Indian HNIs Cannot Buy UK Property Directly

 Finance

 The aspiration is straightforward.
 An Indian HNI has built meaningful wealth.
 They want UK property exposure.
-They know the structural case: sterling diversification, a sixty-year supply deficit, income yields that domestic real estate cannot match.
+They know the structural case: sterling diversification, a persistent housing supply shortage, and rental yields that have historically exceeded those available at home.
 They are ready to act.
 Then they sit down to work out how, and the wall appears.
 Not one wall.
 Three, one behind the other.

 “Though the scheme is called Liberalised, it hardly seems that way in practice, at least for the investor who wants to do this properly and at a meaningful scale.”